davepinch/pinchy.cc/content/topics/works/magazines/time/time-person-of-the-year/en.wikipedia.org.snippet-persons-of-the-year-2023.md

 ---
 title: "Singer-songwriter whose 2023–2024 Eras Tour became the highest-grossing concert tour of all time."
 citation: >-
   Wikipedia contributors.
 (2024, January 6).
 Time Person of the Year.
 In *Wikipedia, The Free Encyclopedia*.
-Retrieved 06:38 UTC, January 7, 2024, from https://en.wikipedia.org/w/index.php?title=Time_Person_of_the_Year&oldid=1193966051
+Retrieved January 7, 2024, from https://en.wikipedia.org/w/index.php?title=Time_Person_of_the_Year&oldid=1193966051
 related:
   - Time Person of the Year (en.wikipedia.org)
   - Taylor Swift (en.wikipedia.org)